Don’t worry, this isn’t yet another hard vs soft motorcycle luggage debate!

 It’s horses for courses, and you need to decide what you need for your trip.

-Riding a big GS 1250 Adventure on tarmac?
+Riding a big GS 1250 Adventure on the tarmac?
 Take hard luggage.

 But if you’re riding a smaller, lighter bike, venturing off-road, or simply want a lighter, more versatile setup, go for soft motorcycle luggage!